Getting Started with Xfinity xFi Advanced Security

 Go to the Devices section.
 Select the device from the list, then select Device Details to see the manufacturer.

 If the device is connected to your home network, there should be a green dot indicating that it's online, which may also help with identifying what device it is.

 Access the hostname or MAC address in your device's settings.
 If the default name displayed is a long string of numbers and letters, it's likely the MAC address.

 Personalizing and Organizing Devices You can personalize a device name for easier reference.
 Select the device to give it a nickname and choose an icon, then assign the device to a profile.
 If you have devices connected to your home network that still need to be personalized, you'll see that indicated at the top of the Devices section.
-Simply select Personalize to nickname and assign to a profile.
+Simply select Personalize to give the device a nickname and assign it to a profile.